Til-D/cardano-plutus/README.md

 plutus-playground-server
 ```

-12 - Fire up a second nix-shell
+12 - Fire up a second nix-shell (i.e., in a second terminal)
 ```console
 nix-shell
 ```